LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/PlayerData.md

 <br>

-## 👨‍💻 Xuid Database
+## 👨‍💻 XUID Database

-The Xuid database allows you to query the correspondence between player names and Xuids even when players are offline.
+The XUID database allows you to query the correspondence between player names and XUIDs even when players are offline.
-When a player enters the server for the first time, his name and Xuid are automatically recorded in the built-in Xuid database.
+When a player enters the server for the first time, his name and XUID are automatically recorded in the built-in XUID database.
 Use the following functions to make related queries.

-#### Query Xuid by Player Name
+#### Query XUID by Player Name

 `data.name2xuid(name)`

 - Parameters:
   - name : `String`
     The name of the player to query.
-- Return value: Player's Xuid.
+- Return value: Player's XUID.
 - Return value type: `String`
   - If the return value is `Null`, it means the query failed.

 <br>

-#### Query Player Name Based on Xuid
+#### Query Player Name Based on XUID

 `data.xuid2name(xuid)`

 - Parameters:
   - xuid: `String`
-    Player's Xuid to query.
+    Player's XUID to query.
 - Return value: Player's name.
 - Return value type: `String`
   - If the return value is `Null`, it means the query failed.